-The Learning Support Center helps students who want to improve or streamline their academic performance.
-Common student goals include improving reading speed and comprehension, learning effective test preparation, and organizing an overwhelming workload.
-First-year students often seek assistance from the center to bring their study skills up to college level; upper division students utilize the center for a wide variety of academic concerns.
-Students may request appointments or assistance at any time of the semester.
+Learning Support Center staff meet with students who want to improve and adopt effective academic strategies.
+Common student goals include managing time, mastering procrastination, preparing for exams, and planning ahead.
+First-year students often seek assistance from the center to bring their study skills up to college level; later these students may continue to utilize the center to “fine-tune” their skills for meeting the demands of upper-level courses.
+Students may request appointments at any time of the semester.

 Quantitative Studies Center